 - 4. Setting Up An Accounting System

 1. What is Accounting?

-Accounting is a record of all the money that comes in and out of your business with all the right numbers grouped and categorised together, presented to you in a format that lets you gauge what is happening inside your business so you can make smart financial decisions and fill in your tax returns.
+Accounting is a record of all the money that comes in and out of your business.
+It has all the right numbers grouped and categorised together, presented to you in a format that lets you gauge what is happening inside your business.
+From this, you can make smart financial decisions and fill in your tax returns.

 In business, we use accounting to monitor how much cash, income and spending with these main three reports:

 - Balance sheet

 - Profit and loss account (also known as income and expenditure)